-If you want to sell products or services online, it is really easy to trade through eBay by setting up a business account.
-This is a great way to access a vast global market and reach millions of potential customers.
-You do not have to be registered as a limited company to do this.
-You can sell goods as any kind of business, but you must tell eBay that you are operating as a business.
+If you want to sell products or services online, setting up an eBay business account is a really easy way to get started because it gives you instance access to a vast global market with millions of potential customers.
+You don’t need to be registered as a limited company to do this.
+You can sell goods through any kind of business, but you must tell eBay that you are operating as a business.

 If you are selling items that belong to you that you no longer want, or you are buying things on eBay for personal use, you should operate a private account.

 When you set up an eBay business account, you will be asked to provide a UK postal address or landline telephone number, which eBay will use to confirm your registration.
 You must also provide details of a bank account that accepts Direct Debit instructions.
 This allows eBay to collect seller fees when you sell items.

 If your business is VAT registered, you can provide your VAT registration number so you won’t have to pay VAT on your seller fees.

 You won’t be charged anything to set up an eBay business account. eBay will simply invoice you at the end of every month to collect your seller fees.